mehdirezaie/mpi4py/README.md

-# cpp
+# mpi4py
-cpp codes are going to be available in this directory
+In this directory there are examples of mpi4py scripts.